Kevin has written extensively about the travel industry and its convergence with technology for the last 14 years.

-Halo looks at how the band’s seventh album, Violator, established them as one of the UK’s biggest and most respected musical exports around the world.
+Co-written with well-known Scottish blogger, David McElroy, Halo looks at how the band’s seventh album, Violator, established them as one of the UK’s biggest and most respected musical exports around the world.

 The book explores how Violator came together, asks why the songwriting and production took Depeche to a new level, and examines how touring and clever marketing were key to the album’s success.